mesosphere/dcos-commons/tools/README.md

 ### build_package.sh

 Given a set of build artifacts, this utility will generate a stub universe against those artifacts, and upload the whole set to S3.
 This is useful for quickly getting a local build up and available for installation in a DC/OS cluster.
-This tool relies on `universe_builder.py`, which is described below.
+This tool relies on `publish_http.py` or `publish_aws.py` based upon the inputs which are described below.

 The resulting uploaded stub universe URL is logged to stdout (while all other logging is to stderr).